ChrisMKindred/KWC-USGS/README.txt

 4. Showing USGS Without Graphs in a Post

 == Changelog ==
+= 1.0.2 =
+Updated icons to match new admin UI
+Tested plugin with 3.8

 = 1.0.1 =
 Updated the zip file name to match WordPress created zip file.